GalassoLuca/parse-chat-kata/ASSIGNMENT.md

 ### Step 7 - Extra (missing colon after the names)

-_note_ an example in which there is no colon after both Agent and Customer names
+_note:_ an example in which there is no colon after both Agent and Customer names

 Given the input